 Making sure that your website is mobile responsive is very important in today’s world.
 What is a mobile responsive website?
 A responsive website will adjust to whatever screen it is being viewed on.
 So your user experience on a small mobile phone, is as good as on a desktop.
 The importance of this is highlighted by the fact that more than 50% of all web searches take place on a mobile device!

 If your website is older, and not responsive, when you view it on a mobile device, it would shrink the website down to fit to the horizontal screen width.
-You can see the difference between non-responsive, and responsive.
+You can see the difference between non-responsive, and responsive below.
 The responsive site adjusts the content to still allow it to be usable, while the non-responsive site is so small you can’t read the text or tap the navigation.

 Get Started Today!

 Jenny Rae For Governor

 Many website designers charge per project, and still others charge per hour.
 A typical developer rate is between $75 – $150 per hour.
 Our development rate, if charging per hour, is $100/hour.

 The total cost depends on the project requirements.